 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: [1].
+Kartik Bulusu: The most important to first determine linear viscoelastic regime of the gill raker mucus as outlined in the protocol steps and then perform the experiment as demonstrated in this procedure [1].

-INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera ()
+INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera (Step 4.1, 4.5)

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-: [1].
+Samantha Racan: Our protocol will help ascertain apparent yield stress of sticky and gel-like biological fluids and can be extended to “tack and peel” tests to fully characterize adhesivity of mucus-like materials [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera